 If you want to participate in a Medicare-approved clinical research study, you do not need to tell us or to get approval from us or your PCP.
 The providers that deliver your care as part of the clinical research study do not need to be part of our plan's network of providers.
 Please note that this does not include benefits for which our plan is responsible that include, as a component, a clinical trial or registry to assess the benefit.
-These include certain benefits specified under national coverage determination (NCDs) and investigational device trials (IDE) and may be subject to prior authorization and other plan rules.
+These include certain benefits specified national coverage determinations requiring coverage with evidence development (NCDs-CED) and investigational device exemption (IDE) studies and may be subject to prior authorization and other plan rules.

 Although you do not need to get our plan's permission to be in a clinical research study covered for Medicare Advantage enrollees by Original Medicare, we encourage you to notify us in advance when you choose to participate in Medicare-qualified clinical trials.
 If you participate in a study that Medicare has not approved, you will be responsible for paying all costs for your participation in the study.